venkatagiri3/venkatagiri3/README.md

-- 👋 Hi, I’m @venkatagiri3
+# Hello! 👋

+## About Me
+- My name is B. VENKATAGIRI.
+- You can find me on GitHub as [@venkatagiri3](https://github.com/venkatagiri3).

+## Interests
-- 👀 I’m interested in ...
+- 👀 I’m interested in [finding new solutions to the peoblems].

-- 🌱 I’m currently learning ...
+## Learning
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I’m currently looking deep to learn [artificial intelligence and machine learning].

+## Contact Me
-- 📫 How to reach me ...
+- 📫 You can reach me at [giribattula3@gmail.com].
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+-

 ## 🛠️ Technologies and Tools I use: